RenanM05/AdvancedPython2022/FinalProject/MyQRPackage/README.md

+# Example usage :
+> Install:  "pip install -i https://test.pypi.org/simple/ MyQRPackage"

+import numpy
+import MyQRPackage
+from MyQRPackage.QRDecomposition import qr_decomposition

+A = numpy.random.rand(5, 5)
+Q, R = qr_decomposition(A)
+print("Q:", Q)
+print("R:", R)

-# test folder will try the follow steps:
+# Test folder will try the follow steps:
 @Household
 The test check if
 1. the Householder matrix for a unit vector is an identity matrix